gomezbl/redentities/docs/07-sampleschema.md

 # Sample schema

-For the following samples, this schema will be used:
+For the following samples, this schema will be used and Red Entities object will be used:

 ```js
 const sampleSchema = {